Diablo (Marvel Comics): Fictional character biography

-Esteban Corazón de Ablo was a court alchemist in 9th century Saragossa.
+Esteban Corazón de Ablo was a court alchemist in 9th-century Saragossa.
 Isolated and obsessive, he made a pact with Mephisto, trading his soul for longer life as he sought the secret of immortality.
 Over the years, his mastery of alchemy advanced to the point where he could break the known laws of science, but it was not enough.
 Seeking even more power, he relocated his lab to Transylvania in the 19th century and formed an alliance with vampires, hoping to learn the secrets of the supernatural.
+The villagers, fearing Diablo, stormed the alchemist's castle and buried him alive.

 The villagers, fearing Diablo, stormed the alchemist's castle and buried him alive.
 One century later, the Fantastic Four visit Transylvania on vacation; observing the group, Diablo convinces the Thing to free him by creating an elixir that partially reverses his transformation.
 In exchange for the Thing's services, Diablo promises to make him fully human.
 The other members of the Fantastic Four learn of this, but are forced to leave the Thing behind when he chooses to remain with Diablo.

 After acclimating to the 20th century, Diablo reinvents himself as a private entrepreneur and quickly amasses great wealth by selling his creations.
 Mister Fantastic analyzes some of his chemicals and discovers that their effects were only temporary, which Diablo had deliberately concealed.
 After this information is made public, the world turns on Diablo, but he has already built up an army of loyal followers and prepares to conquer Earth.
 At the same time, the Thing reverts to his normal form and turns on Diablo, who seals him in an unbreakable glass capsule.
 The Fantastic Four battle Diablo, who is soon buried alive once again.
 Diablo later escapes using one of his potions and returns to face the Fantastic Four on numerous occasions.